insanj/OogyControllerManager/README.md

     // do the same with right clicking as pressing pause button, globally
     onRightClick: () => {
       this.handleUserPausedGameToggled();
-      // not same as `handleUserPausedGame`, as disconnect ALWAYS pauses, this can UNPAUSE as well }
+      // not same as `handleUserPausedGame`, as disconnect ALWAYS pauses,
+      // this can UNPAUSE as well
+    }
   });

-  // right click event firing can be disabled using the manager-level property:
+  // click event firing can be disabled using the manager-level property:
+  // (this is what I use when the Steam Overlay is activated as well)
   // this.controllerManager.shouldStopAcceptingClicks = true;
 }
 ```